DataDog/documentation/README.md

 * Name your branch `<SLACK_HANDLE>/<FEATURE_NAME>` if you would like to create a preview site and run tests.
 * When you are ready to commit, create a new pull request to master from your branch.
 * Consult our [contributing guidelines][8], and the [Documentation Build Wiki][7].
-* Use the [github draft][14] feature and appropriate labels such as "Do Not Merge" or "Work in Progress" until your PR is ready to be merged and live on production.
+* Use Github's [draft pull request][14] feature and appropriate labels such as "Do Not Merge" or "Work in Progress" until your PR is ready to be merged and live on production.

 ### Outside Contributors